• Recipes

 The BEST Pumpkin Cookies

-These pumpkin chocolate chip cookies are the opposite of those puffy, cakey, greasy (ish?) pumpkin cookies that I see everywhere in the fall.
-And that's because it only uses a supplemental amount of pumpkin, so you still get all of the flavor in a chewy, crispy, gooey cookie.
+These Pumpkin Chocolate Chip Cookies are crispy on the outside, and gooey on the inside and perfectly chewy.
+They're not like those puffy, cakey, greasy pumpkin cookies that you see everywhere in the fall.
+And that's because it only uses a supplemental amount of pumpkin, so you get all of the pumpkin flavor in the perfect cookie.

 Check out this recipe